charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Then there is a technical layer, which is composed by the technical classes.
 Here, the computer is seen as an abstraction of a real-world worker.
 It is the "simu_comp_as_worker"(or "comp_as_worker") classes.
 Here we can find the classes as in the Data-Access Layer(DAL) and Presentation Layer of the three-tier architecture.
 In clprolf, we especially separate classes that contain technical code needed for the "abstraction" classes: display code, as well as data-access code.
 Everything that is not pure abstraction code should be put in a technical class.
 However, some software, for example parts of an operating system, is composed mainly by the technical layer, which can call the abstraction layer.

-### OBJECT AND INTERFACE DECLENSIONS AND GENRES
+### OBJECT AND INTERFACE DECLENSIONS AND GENDERS

 In Clprolf, we strive to approximate the richness of natural languages.
 Each object has a declension, representing its function within the system.
 Declension, also known as the object role or class role, is central to the design philosophy of Clprolf.

-In addition to declension, objects are assigned a gender, which serves as a synonym for their function.
-The primary declensions are:
+Each declension has some synonyms, which are completely equivalent.
+We choose one over another depending on our feeling or perspective about the class.

-    Agent: Includes types such as agent, simu_agent, simu_real_world_obj, simu_real_obj, and abstraction.
+agent declension: agent, simu_agent, simu_real_world_obj, simu_real_obj, and abstraction.
-    Worker: Includes worker_agent, simu_comp_as_worker, and comp_as_worker.
+worker_agent declension: worker_agent, simu_comp_as_worker, and comp_as_worker.
-    Model: Includes model, model_real_world_obj, and model_real_obj.
+model declension: model, model_real_world_obj, and model_real_obj.
-    Information: Includes only information, which has no synonyms.
+information declension: information, which has no synonyms. indef_obj declension: no synonym

-To further refine an object’s role, sub-roles like @Expert_component or @Human_expert can specify variations within the agent declension.
+Each gender can have gender synonyms too. :

+@Expert_component gender = @Human_expert = @Design_role
+@GUI_Role gender = @Machine_tool
+@Active_agent gender = no synonym
+@Static gender = @Expert_component_static = @Human_expert_static
+@Static gender for worker_agent declension = no synonyms

+Note: genders are available only for the abstraction declension (except @Static, which can also apply to the worker_agent declension).
+Genders are always optional.

 Interrelationships Between Declensions

     Agents and Workers: Every object with an agent declension can also function as a worker.
 This reflects how computers execute agents—as specialized workers.
 However, the goal is to minimize the number of workers in the system to maintain clarity and efficiency.